 The frequency of the contacts is important.
 The first week after the workshop have 4 contacts; the second week have 3 contacts; the third week have 3 contacts; and the forth week have 2 contacts.
 That is 4, 3, 3, 2 making 12 total contacts over the lunar cycle.

-On the last contact participants may choose to continue connections with each other or they may choose to create closure.
+On the last contact, participants may choose to continue connections with each other or they may choose to create closure.
 It is important if a participant chooses not to continue that they make a statement to that effect.

 If participants are in a preexisting primary relationship with a spouse, sibling, parent/adult child who is also a workshop participant, I ask them to find another peer buddy.
 Participants in primary relationships will naturally have contact with each other.
 Their communication patterns have been in place for a long time.
 To extend their support network, I ask them to find other peers as well.